 I do not do public education law by any means, but you have a situation where they possibly could rightful ban him from the school due to the threats he made.
 People can be trespassed from public places, TriMet does it all the time.

 I have had multiple sit downs with the principle that always lead to a student being "talked to".
 However the hands-off policy is never enforced to a point that things will change.
-What should i do or can i do to let them know that i'm serious about getting the changes that will make all the...
+What should i do or can i do to let them know that i'm serious about getting the changes that will make...
 Read more »

 If it is the same child hitting yours, you might consider counseling for your daughter.
 That would establish emotional harm.
 Then sue the parents and the school for negligent supervision, see ORS § 30.765 as to liability on the parents.
 For the school, note a tort claim notice has to filed and...Read more »